 The World Bank has credited our Hydragas team for developing a practical, low-cost model for gas distribution for LMIC countries.
 We developed this model to use stranded gas in Mozambique in the 1990’s.
 The country was in a civil war at the time.
 It was also the world’s poorest country.
 At the time, the country had stranded gas fields in an isolated area.
 The World Bank funded some of these Mozambican projects.
 In fact they really liked and appreciated what they saw in Vilankulo.

 The World Bank wanted to copy and deploy it globally for poorer countries.
 Their validation assures us that it is also a good solution for Rwanda and the region.
-For the Vilankulo project we had built the world’s longest plastic gas pipeline at the time.
+For the Vilankulo project, we built the world’s longest plastic gas pipeline at the time.
 With half of it offshore, it ran some 250 km.
 It connected two towns and three offshore islands.
-In fact the gas came from stranded gas supply from the Pande gas field.
-It had been drilled in the 1960’s but had remained unused 30 years on.
-We used it to supply the community with much-needed power and pipeline gas at low cost.
-That system has just passed its 25th anniversary with availability of over 99.9%.
+In fact, the gas came from a stranded gas supply from the Pande gas field.
+It had been drilled in the 1960s but had remained unused 30 years on.
+We used it to supply the community with much-needed power and pipeline gas at a low cost.
+That system has just passed its 25th anniversary with its availability standing at over 99.9%.

 Historic energy shortfalls

-Power generation from Lake Kivu has been government priority.
+Power generation from Lake Kivu has been a government priority.
 But in the 10 years after the 1994 Rwandan genocide, just 10-12 MW of grid power was available in Rwanda.
-Across the lake in the Kivu Nord and Kivu Sud provinces of the DRC there was even less grid power available in 2009.
-The Rwanda government planned a 10-20 times increase to cater for the assessed shortfall.
+Across the lake, in the Kivu Nord and Kivu Sud provinces of the DRC, there was even less grid power available in 2009.
+The Rwanda government planned a 10-20 times increase to cater to the assessed shortfall.
 It sought know-how and investment to enable its production, neither of which was available.
 But even less grid power was available in the DRC’s Kivu provinces from Lake Kivu hydro.
-For example, the city of Goma in DRC receives just 2 MW of hydro power from the Ruzizi cascade from Lake Kivu’s overflow, serving atiny fraction of the needs of a population of almost 2 million.
-Hydro power suffers a seasonal drop in generation in both the long and short dry seasons.
+For example, the city of Goma in DRC receives just 2 MW of hydropower from the Ruzizi cascade from Lake Kivu’s overflow, serving a tiny fraction of the needs of a population of almost 2 million.
+Hydropower suffers a seasonal drop in generation in both the long and short dry seasons.
 Being on the equator, dry seasons occur around the solstices.
 Therefore both the lake’s outflow and thus run-of-river generation drop.